 Let’s say for example that you decide to box a quinella with four dogs.
 This bet would allow you to pick four different dogs and then you will win if any two of those dogs take first and second place.
 You can pick anywhere from 3 to 8 dogs, but the more dogs you box, the more expensive the bet becomes.

 A keyed bet is similar to a boxed bet in that it allows you to pick multiple dogs.
 The difference here is that you pick one dog to take first place and then add 3 or more other dogs to take 2nd and 3rd place in no particular order.
 Your “key” dog must take first place, but the finishing order of the other dogs doesn’t matter.

 This is called “keying a trifecta.”
 You can also key superfecta bets in the same manner.
 In a superfecta key, you pick one dog to take 1st and then three or more dogs to take 2nd, 3rd and 4th in no particular order.
 The main thing to keep in mind here is that the key dog MUST take first place; the remaining dogs can finish in any order.

 Mobile and Simulcast Options

-TVG and BetAmerica both have a nice simulcast system that brings live video to your computer.
-All you need is an account and you can watch the races in real time.
-You do not need to pay anything or even fund your account.
-Just sign up for the free account, log in and you can watch every race.
+TVG and BetAmerica both have a nice simulcast system for watching live greyhound races.
+All you need is an account and you can watch the races in real-time.
+You do not need to bet or even fund your account.
+Sign up, log in and you can watch every race.